nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The Storage component is responsible for saving and retrieving Zoomaster data to and from an external text file.

-It uses `Gson` library to encode temporary data from Temp List into a HTML format.
+It uses `Gson` library to encode temporary data from Temp List into an HTML format.
 Then it writes the encoded data to an external text file.
-On the other hand, it decodes the HTML format from the external text file and update the Temp List of Zoomaster.
+On the other hand, it decodes the HTML format from the external text file and updates the Temp List of Zoomaster.

 The only class carrying out the component's function is the `Storage` class.